tercen/identity_operator/README.md

 ##### Details

-The operator takes the value defined by the y-axis and groups the data by row.
-The output data returns the input data but just for the Control group.
+The operator takes the value defined by the y-axis per cell and returns the identity of this value.

 ##### See Also